Simple Homemade Thai Mango Curry Recipe

 Instructions

-• Cook the rice according to the instructions on the package.
-Skin the ginger root and trim the jalapeno, leaving the seeds intact as desired for spiciness.
-Use a food processor to blend together the mango, shallot, ginger, garlic and jalapeno.
-Process until the ingredients resemble a paste.
+• Peel and mince the ginger.
+Trim the jalapeño, leaving the seeds intact if desired for spiciness.
+Use a food processor to blend together the mango, shallot, ginger, garlic, and jalapeño until the mixture resembles a paste.

-• In a large skillet over high heat, add a tablespoon of ghee and brown the chicken until cooked through, about 6-8 minutes.
+• In a large skillet over high heat, add a tablespoon of butter and brown the chicken until cooked through, about 6-8 minutes.
 Season with salt and pepper, to taste.
 Remove the chicken from the skillet and set aside.
-Without cleaning the pan, add the remaining tablespoon of ghee.
+Without cleaning the pan, add the remaining tablespoon of butter.

-• Whisk until smooth then pour in the chicken broth, fish sauce and lime juice.
+• Whisk until smooth then pour in the chicken broth, fish sauce, and lime juice.
 Bring to a simmer then add the cooked chicken chunks.
 Cook until the chicken is heated through, about 4-5 minutes.
-Serve on a bed of rice garnished with some cilantro, as desired.
+Serve on a bed of rice garnished with cilantro, as desired.
 Enjoy!

 Keyword curry, mango, Thai